 Looking for alternatives to pronoun worksheets, a non- pronoun worksheet?
 I am too.

 Pronouns lead to larger parts of grammar and language study, and I devote a decent amount of time to learning them.
-Because I don’t want to “grammar drill and kill,” I study pronouns with my students in varying ways.
+Because I don’t want to “grammar drill and kill,” I provide various pronoun activities.
+Here are some ideas.

-Try some of these substitutes to pronoun worksheets.
+Try some of these pronoun activities as substitutes to the grammar worksheet.

-- Pronoun Stations.
 Download this pronoun station activity for free.
 Then, design different learning stations around your classroom and have your students begin working.
-Yes, with stations, students are practicing.
-When I meet with stations, I can speak to students in a smaller group and older students feel less silly andmore comfortable asking questions in a small group.
+When I meet with stations, I can speak to students in a smaller group and older students feel less silly and more comfortable asking questions in a small group.
 Teachers can fix common misconceptions and review individually.

 I WAS sick — sick unto death with that long agony; and when they at length unbound me, and I was permitted to sit, I felt that my senses were leaving me.